davidrhoden/davidrhoden-basic-netlify/timeline/painting-two-mouth-creature-aug-22-2012.md

 It might as well have one mouth since both mouths sing Eighties lyrics.

-Sold through a stoore called I.J.
+Sold through a store called I.J.
 Reilly's Cabinet of Curiosities (I think...!?) that sold a lot of my work.